Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

 A little piece of New Orleans, thousands of miles from home.

-From a 2026 parent perspective: Those unfinished works are the most powerful teaching tools in the room.
-They show that greatness isn’t magic — it’s struggle, revision, and patience.
+From a parent perspective, those unfinished works may be the most powerful teaching tools in the room.
+They show that greatness is not magic.
+It is process, revision, frustration, and patience.

 Then we saw David.